Gaider10/PigSpawnerFinder/README.md

 Head to [Releases](https://github.com/hube12/PigSpawnerFinder/releases) to download the .exe

+Install Java if you don't have it: https://www.java.com/fr/download/

 You can double click the .exe to run the console and input the seed and the size or use the jar as following : `java -jar PigSpawnerFinder-1.0.0.jar`